myrne/faithful/README.md

 * The functions return a [Promises/A+](http://promises-aplus.github.io/promises-spec/) promise (powered by [RSVP.js](https://github.com/tildeio/rsvp.js)).
 * The iterator is not passed a callback argument.
 Instead, an iterator is expected to return a promise.
 If the iterator throws an error or does not return a promise-like object (i.e. it does not have a `then` method), then the promise returned by the Faithful function will fail.

+#### Note about CoffeeScript

+All usage examples below are written in CoffeeScript, but the code made available through the package is pure JavaScript, and works perfectly fine with JavasScript code.
+If you are unfamiliar with CoffeeScript syntax, you could copy and paste the code examples into the CoffeeScript compiler demo at [CoffeeScript.org](http://coffeescript.org/) .
+When you're there, click "Try Coffeescript" in the navigation bar.

 ### faithful.each

 ```coffee